agb32/cosmadoc/docs/source/rocky9email.md

 The old cosma5 login nodes (login.cosma.dur.ac.uk, login5a and login5b)
 are not yet available.
 Please use login5c.cosma.dur.ac.uk instead.

-Some of the Mad nodes (cosma*-shm* partitions) are still down, but will be made available shortly.
+Some of the Mad nodes (e.g. cosma*-shm* partitions) are still down, but will be made available shortly.
 The mad01 system is now batch-queue only, and not available as a login node (massive.cosma.dur.ac.uk).

 The bluefield1 partition is also not yet available.